 Shrinkage methods can drastically reduce variability, but shrinkage also results in biased estimates.
 Since mean-squared-error risk is made up of variance plus squared-bias, shrinkage reduces risk whenever the unknown squared-bias introduced is less than the known reduction in (relative) variance.

-To apply shrinkage methodology, the two key questions that a regression practitioner must answer are:
+To apply GRR Shrinkage methods, the two key questions that a regression practitioner must answer are:

-softRX freeware is proud to provide computer algorithms for R, XLisp-Stat, Stata, Gauss and SAS-IMSL to guide you along your shrinkage regression "journey" by providing powerful, maximum likelihood statistical inferences and dynamic graphical insights along the "route" of your choice!
-Related materials are...
+softRX freeware is proud to provide computer algorithms for R and several older systems to guide you along your GRR Shrinkage "journey" Our freeware provides powerful, Maximum Likelihood statistical inferences and dynamic Xlisp-Stat graphical insights along a "Path" of your choice!